enupal/docs/docs/enupal-backup/advanced-settings/encryption.md

+---
+date: 2020-05-14
+description: Encrypted your backups is a good idea if you're uploading your backups to the cloud services.
+Enupal Backup will encrypt your data using openssl.
+---

 # Encryption

 Encrypted your backups is a good idea if you're uploading your backups to the cloud services.
 Enupal Backup will encrypt your data using openssl.